-In 2013, the fair value of stock options granted under the employee stock option program was calculated using a binomial lattice valuation model, a financial model used to determine the value of stock options.
+In 2014, the fair value of stock options granted under the employee stock option program was calculated using a binomial lattice valuation model, a financial model used to determine the value of stock options.
 This model applies a binomial approach to discrete time periods to value the option to purchase a share of stock.

-Key elements of the non-qualified stock options granted in 2013 were as follows:
+Key elements of the non-qualified stock options granted to NEOs in 2014 were as follows:

-- Exercise Price: - O The option exercise price of stock options awarded is the NYSE closing price of the Company's common stock on the date the award is approved by the Compensation and Personnel Committee.

-- O For stock options granted to new executives, the exercise price of approved stock option awards is the closing price on the grant date, generally the first of the month following employment. - The Omnibus Incentive Plan prohibits the repricing of, or exchange of, stock options and stock appreciation rights that are priced below the prevailing market price with lower-priced stock options or stock appreciation rights without shareholder approval, except in the event of an equity restructuring. - · Vesting Schedule: - Three-year cliff vesting is required for executives at the level of senior vice president or above, while stock options vest in one-third cumulative annual installments for executives below the senior vice president level. - Stock options cannot be exercised prior to vesting. - Option Term and Exercise Period: - Stock options awarded between 2005 and 2009 expire seven years after the grant date.
+- Exercise Price: - The option exercise price of stock options awarded is the NYSE closing price of the Company's common stock on the date the award is approved by the Compensation and Personnel Committee. - For stock options granted to new executives, the exercise price of approved stock option awards is the closing price on the grant date, generally the first of the month following employment. - The 2011 Omnibus Incentive Plan prohibits the repricing of, or exchange of, stock options and stock appreciation rights that are priced below the prevailing market price with lower-priced stock options or stock appreciation rights without shareholder approval, except in the event of an equity restructuring. - Vesting Schedule: - Three-year cliff vesting is required for executives at the level of senior vice president or above. - Stock options cannot be exercised prior to vesting. - Option Term and Exercise Period: - Stock options awarded between 2005 and 2009 expire seven years after the grant date.
 Stock options awarded before 2005 or after 2009 expire 10 years after the grant date. - There may be adjustments to the post-employment exercise period of a stock option grant if an employee's tenure with the Company is terminated due to death, disability, retirement or termination by the Company other than for cause, provided that any post-employment exercise period cannot exceed the original expiration date of the stock option.